College Admission Case Studies for B/B+ Students

-Client Profile: Nigerian, Male at a competitive boarding school in Connecticut, The Hotchkiss School.
+Client Profile: African male at a competitive boarding school.
 11 B’s.
 2 C’s.
 3 AP’s- no AP exams taken.
 1080 SAT.
-Extracurriculars-Board member in Africa Club and Veterans Club, Played Trumpet in Orchestra, Hotchkiss Soccer and Basketball.
-Student's mother passed away 2 weeks before starting her work with Solomon.
+Extracurriculars-Board member in Africa Club and Veterans Club, Played Trumpet in Orchestra, Soccer and Basketball.

 Changes made through consulting: This student came to Solomon in October of his Senior year.
 He had an interest in becoming a sports agent.
 Recognizing this student did not have the background in the sports field but had shown great interest in Philosophy and had taken a few classes in the subject.
 He was excited to be positioned in Philosophy as his undersubscribed major.
 This student concentrated on the role one’s culture plays in Philosophy and their perspective of life.
 He was thoughtful and deep in his essays.

-Outcome: Admitted Trinity University, Bucknell University, Bard College, Gettysburg College, Muhlenburg College, American University, St. Lawrence University
+Outcome: Accepted at Trinity College, Bucknell University, American University, Bard College, Gettysburg College, Muhlenburg College, St. Lawrence University

 Case Study No. 3